Have you been charged with the Persistent Contravention of Intervention Orders?

 Level 6 imprisonment with a maximum of 5 years, or a level 6 fine with a maximum of 600 penalty units, or both.

-A charge of Persistent Contravention of Notices and Orders will most likely be heard in the Magistrates Court.
+A charge of Persistent Contravention of Notices and Orders will most likely be heard in the Magistrates Court, but can be heard in the County or Supreme Courts because it is an indictable offence.

 A charge of Persistent Contravention of Notices and Orders can result in serious penalties, including imprisonment, if you are found guilty.
-You should contact an expert criminal lawyer today to ensure there is adequate time to prepare the best possible defence on your behalf.
+You should contact an specialist criminal defence lawyer today to ensure there is adequate time to prepare the best possible defence on your behalf.

 Section 125A Persistent contravention of notices and orders